vijay-evrig/Adobe-Commerce-Rockstar-Evrig/README.md

 # Evrig's Submission for Adobe Commerce Rockstar

-At Evrig, we are working with one of the largest Electronics Appliances company in India.
+At Evrig, we are working with one of the largest Electronics Appliances company in India - https://www.ifbappliances.com/.
 We are using Adobe Commerce Cloud for commerce capability.
 This website have 500+ Physical stores and 4000+ Delears, so Adobe Commerce website connected with both the medium using OMS.

 We would like to showcase three important features.